Muhammad Qutb: Death

+Views and ideas

 Anti-Semitism

 In many of his writings M. Qutb criticized the current state of the Muslim world and emphasized its weakness in relation to western powers.
 He attributed that weakness to the Muslim themselves and described them as having failed to apply the true teachings of Islam to their lives or to the running of their societies.
 He depicted the world as living in a state of ignorance, or jahiliyya, of an even greater degree than the first jahiliyya, which had preceded the coming of the Prophet Muhammad.

 However, Muslim ignorance is not the only cause for the crisis in the Muslim world, according to Qutb.
 He also attributed the weakness of the Muslim world to Islam’s enemies, whom he defined as the Christians and the Jews.
 Qutb often used the terms Crusaders to refer to Christians and Zionists to refer to Jews, by which he recalled earlier military conflicts between these religious groups and Muslim populations.
 Although Qutb regarded Christians as hostile to Islam, he viewed Christianity as having little influence over modern western society, which he argued is now controlled by Jews.

-That allowed him to construct a binary world view in which Islam, as a force for good, is pitted against a Jewish-controlled West.
-Other religious groups, such as Hindus or Buddhists, are rarely mentioned in his books.

 According to Qutb, Jews' hatred for Islam leads them to attack it wherever they can.
 Although some of his works referred to military conflicts, Qutb regarded Western cultural imperialism as the main means by which Jews seek to destroy Islam and Muslims.
 He portrayed this as a more subtle and dangerous method than military invasion because it destroys the Muslim world from within; through their exposure to secular ideas and values Muslims deviate from their religion, which weakens Muslim society as a whole and undermines political loyalty to other Muslim lands.
 Qutb portrayed western cultural imperialism as having begun with the Napoleonic expedition into Egypt after and then continued and increased in severity.